UniTime/unitime-doc/default-manager-settings.md

 	* The default value of the setting

 * **Allowed Values**
-	* Comma separated list of all possible values of the setting
+	* List of all possible values of the setting

 Click on any line to get to the [Edit Default Manager Setting](edit-default-manager-setting) screen for a given setting.